- Swietach Group Research Group

 My research has always focused on how small ions regulate cell function.
 By exploring how these ions affect sub-cellular processes, it’s possible to understand the fundamental physiology of disease, which leads to more effective diagnosis and treatment.

-I joined the Department in 2004 as a DPhil student of Professor Richard Vaughan-Jones, having studied as an undergraduate at Christ Church, Oxford.
+I joined the Department in 2001 as a DPhil student of Richard Vaughan-Jones, having studied as an undergraduate at Christ Church, Oxford.
 My doctoral research considered spatial pH regulation in cardiac myocytes, in an attempt to understand how hydrogen ions affect heart function on a cellular level.
 My subsequent postdoctoral research in the University of Utah and Oxford built on that work, as I sought to understand the role of calcium signalling in the heart, and how it is related to the membrane currents so important to cardiac function.

 In 2008, I was awarded a Royal Society University Research Fellowship (URF) to study spatio-temporal aspects of pH control in cancer, and how acidic pH - a hallmark of cancer - affects cancer cell behaviour and disease progression.